 There are many pictures of our Castle Peak ride.
 The trails are very technical in spots and I wanted to show as much of the trails as possible.
+There are a few spots where extreme caution is warranted - those areas are highlighted in bold print.

 Entrance to staging/parking area - located at end of road on the right.
 Exit Hwy 80 at Boreal, turn right towards Boreal, then left onto frontage road.